-The female let it loose her spell with all the force she desired as the male charged, firing forth a dozen lines of black, ichorus fire from her palms, the weapons spearing through the dark towards their foes, both the standing guard, and the fleeing.
+The female let loose her spell with all the force she desired as the male charged, firing forth a dozen lines of black, ichorus flame from her palms, the weapons spearing through the dark towards their foes, both the standing guard and the fleeing.

 The standing guard raised his hands with a cry as he moved himself into the path of the shots aimed for his companion, pulling forth a bubble of some transparent force.
 The darts met his shield with a screech like the call of a hunting bird, and the dome collapsed, the man thrown against the tiled wall hard enough to send shards of it tumbling to the ground around him.
 He fell to the floor in a heap, unmoving.

 The fleeing man pulled forth a pair of devices from his garment as he ran, tapping one furiously with his thumb, tossing the other behind himself as he began to ascend the stairs.

 The thrown device was an odd thing, cylindrical, covered in grooves and lines and buttons.
 The male ignored it as he ran, and was caught as it began to spew forth a cloud of thin foul, smelling smoke of a sort that stung his eyes and caught harshly in his lungs.
 He readied a counter without even thinking, and shielded himself with a gust of wind, pushing the smoke clear of him.
 He coughed painfully, and looked up at the fleeing man, angry.
 The air here was putrid enough already.

 The fleeing guard gave the device in his hand a few more desperate taps, before flinging it up the stairwell away from himself.
 Then, he turned, fear in his eyes, to face his pursuer.